 Sec.
-6. The definitions of "emergency" and "emergency generator" in subsection (a) of section 22a-174-42 of the Regulations of Connecticut State Agencies are amended as follows:
+6. Subsection (a) of section 22a-174-42 of the Regulations of Connecticut State Agencies is amended as follows:

 (a) Definitions.
 For purposes of this section, the following definitions shall apply:

 "Certification" means documentation that a distributed generator will comply with the applicable emissions standards and certification requirements of this section when installed as supplied and operated and maintained according to the manufacturer's instructions.